 Marijuana Use Increases Risk Of Depression And Suicidal Behavior In Young Adulthood

-Contrary to what advocates want us to believe, marijuana use isn't harmless.
+Marijuana use isn't harmless.
 Like all recreational drugs, marijuana creates its "high" by affecting brain function.
 These effects can adversely affect the brain in many ways, which can lead to increased risk of depression and suicide ideation recent research involving young adults has found.
 This research is consistent with previous research on all age groups, including seniors.

 Because of the potential long-term harm caused by recreational drug use, including marijuana, we recommend avoiding recreational drugs if you want to preserve good mental health.